 The EPP provides individuals with the basic knowledge, skills, and experiences needed to enter and function within the prescribed educational settings.
-However, it is recognized that the teaching/learning process is a lifelong endeavor and therefore the School of Education and Exercise Science encourages its graduates to continue their professional growth through in-service and professional development.
+However, it is recognized that the teaching/learning process is a lifelong endeavor and therefore the Teacher Education Program encourages its graduates to continue their professional growth through in-service and professional development.
 The following paragraphs highlight some of the distinctive aspects of OKWU's EPP.